robvet/dapr-workshop/Assignment04/step-by-step.md

      - trafficcontrolservice
    ```

-Now you will add code to the TrafficControlService so it uses the Dapr state management building block to store vehicle state:
+Now you will add code to the TrafficControlService so that it uses the Dapr state management building block to store vehicle state:

 1. Open the `src` folder in this repo in VS Code.